emarsden/pg-el/README.md

     (with-pg-connection con (dbname user [password host port]) &body body)

-A macro which opens a connection to database `DBNAME`, executes the `BODY` forms then disconnects.
+A macro which opens a TCP network connection to database `DBNAME`, executes the `BODY` forms then disconnects.
 See function `pg-connect` for details of the connection arguments.

+    (with-pg-connection-local con (path dbname user [password]) &body body)

+A macro which opens a connection to database `DBNAME` over a local Unix socket at `PATH`, executes the `BODY` forms then disconnects.
+See function `pg-connect-local` for details of the connection arguments.

     (with-pg-transaction con &body body)